-0": 10
+CCG Clinical Commissioning The arm of the Netional Llealth

 CCG Clinical Commissioning The arm of the National Health

 Group Service responsible for

 commissioning primary healthcare

 services.

 DPD Development Plan Document A formal planning strategy

 document, such as a Local Plan or

 Joint Strategic Plan

 GLA Greater London Authority The office of the Mayor of London

 LPA Local Planning Authority The local council responsible for

 planning services in a particular

 area

 LDS Local Development Scheme The project plan setting out when

 Local Plans and Joint Strategic

 Plans will be prepared and when

 they will be issued for consultation

 JSP Joint Strategic Plan A high level planning policy

 document being prepared by a

 number of councils on a joint

 basis.

 NPPF National Planning Policy The document which sets out the

 Framework Government's planning policies

 and approach to key issues, which

 must be taken into account by

 councils when preparing their own

 planning documents

 PINS Planning Inspectorate The organisation to are appointed

 by the Secretary of State to carry

 out independent public

 examinations of plans

 SCI Statement of Community The document which sets out how

-Involvement consultation on planning matters
+501 Involvement consultation on planning matters

-will be carried out by local
+will be carried out by local councils.

-councils.
+SDMC Stratagia Dian Mambara

 SPMG Strategic Plan Members The group of elected

 Group representatives (one for each

 council) who will oversee

 production of the Joint Strategic.